 What Customers Are Saying

-Favorable reviews remarked on the Scotts Elite Spreader’s highly efficient distribution time, which is 20% faster than similarly sized broadcast spreaders.
+Favorable reviews we found remarked on the Scotts Elite Spreader’s highly efficient distribution time, which is 20% faster than similarly sized broadcast spreaders.
 Customers also liked its integrated smartphone holster and removable agitator, which comes off to spread rock salt and other large granules.
-A couple of critical reviewers found the spreader’s dial was unintuitive and disliked that the instructions only suggested dial settings for Scotts-brand products.
+A few critical reviewers found the spreader’s dial unintuitive and disliked that the instructions only suggested dial settings for Scotts-brand products.

 Pros and Cons